Devil fish: Ecology

 The average lifespan of a giant devil ray is 20 years.
 It is an epipelagic species.
 It has a very low reproductive capacity.
 This means that the species gives birth to a single offspring at unknown intervals.
 The species is ovoviviparous: the young hatch from their eggs inside the mother's body and emerge later when they are more fully grown.
+The disc width of the pups born at the Osaka Aquarium was 1.03 m.

 It can be predicted that at the rate that its population is declining now, the population will decline by at least 50% in the next 60 years.
 This is due to a number of threats including the poor likelihood of recovering from declining populations.

 Devil rays feed on planktonic crustaceans and small schooling fish, which are funneled into the mouth with cephalic flaps.
 When these flaps are rolled up, they look like horns, giving the animal a "devil-like" silhouette.
-It mostly eats euphausiid shrimp (Meganyctiphanes norvegica) and small mesopelagic and clupeid fishes.
+It mostly eats northern krill (Meganyctiphanes norvegica) and small mesopelagic and clupeid fishes.